underhilllabs/mu-blog/_posts/2018-08-29-root-first-session-report.md

 On Tuesday night I attended my first Denver GMT+ Meetup.
 It was a friendly group of war/strategy game players.
 And that night's game of the week was Root!

 Prior to this game, Mike the Marquise, had played once as the Vagabond.
-I, Woodland Alliance, had watched a few playthrough videos and memorized the manuals :), Robert, the Eyrie, had also watched an instruction video, and our hapless Vagabond, was completely new to the game, but was a very quick study.
+I, Woodland Alliance, had watched a few playthrough videos and memorized the manuals :), Robert, the Eyrie, had also watched an instruction video, and our hapless Vagabond, Don, was completely new to the game, but was a very quick study.

 The Vagabond selected the Ranger, perhaps with visions of Aragorn.
 Meanwhile, up in the tree canopy in the Northeast, the Builder seized control of the Eyrie.